lenstronomy/lenstronomy/README.rst

 * Point sources (including solving the lens equation)
 * a variety of mass models to use
 * non-linear line-of-sight description
-* iterative point spread function
+* iterative point spread function reconstruction
 * linear and non-linear optimization modules